brikis98/yevgeniy-brikman-homepage/_posts/2011-07-26-proposal-extend-markdown-syntax-to.md

 [StackOverflow](http://www.stackoverflow.com/) both make heavy use of Markdown and have created their own Markdown extensions and implementations: [GitHub flavored Markdown](http://github.github.com/github-flavored-markdown/) and [MarkdownSharp](http://code.google.com/p/markdownsharp/).
-I too am a fan of
+I, too, am a fan of
 Markdown: I think it's perfect for formatting answers on StackOverflow, it's a slick way to support rich text formatting in [Resume Builder](http://resume.linkedinlabs.com/), and in my [open source